-During the online stage, Given an input query table, we retrieve a set of candidate tables from the vector indices by searching for data lake column embeddings of high column-level similarity with the input columns~\footnote{Following the settings of previous studies, we assume all embedding vectors (and the index if any) are in memory.}. \name then applies a verification step for checking and ranking the candidates for the top-$k$ tables with the highest table-level unionability scores.
+During the online stage, given an input query table, we retrieve a set of candidate tables from the vector indices by searching for data lake column embeddings of high column-level similarity with the input columns. \name then applies a verification step for checking and ranking the candidates for the top-$k$ tables with the highest table-level unionability scores.
 The first challenge for the online stage is how to efficiently search for unionable columns.
 This is not a trivial task due to the massive size of data lakes.
 We address this challenge by allowing different design choices of state-of-the-art high-dimensional vector indices.
 Yet another challenge is designing a table unionability function that can effectively aggregate the column unionability scores.
-We employ weighted bipartite graph matching as the solution for it.
-To address its limitation of high computation complexity, we reduce the number of expensive calls to the exact matching algorithm by deducing lower and upper bounds of the matching score.
-More details will be presented in Section~\ref{sec:online}.
+As in other studies, we employ weighted bipartite graph matching.
+To address its limitation of high computation complexity, we introduce a novel algorithm to reduce the number of expensive calls to the exact matching algorithm by deducing lower and upper bounds of the matching score (Section~\ref{sec:online}).

 {\mathsf{emb}}